chaosweasl/interva/README.md

 Another challenge I faced was configuring the app to support specific OS-level behaviors, such as keeping the window always on top and building a custom draggable navbar instead of using the default title bar.

 I also considered adding support for Linux and macOS, but those platforms require additional setup that I haven't tackled yet.
 In the case of macOS, I'd need a developer certificate from Apple and access to a macOS environment—which typically means owning a Mac or renting a macOS cloud instance, both of which aren't feasible for me right now.

+I also managed to make a landing page for my app.
+I built it with Next.js and Vercel, and you can visit it [here](https://interva-chaosweasl.vercel.app/).
+Developing the landing page was surprisingly a lot easier than I expected initially.
+I also learned how to add stuff like robots.txt, sitemap.xml and metadata to fully optimise SEO.

 Overall, this project helped me push past a major fear: building and deploying a real-world app.
 Shipping something functional and available to users gave me a huge confidence boost.